What are the ICC Office hours?

 Why are house charges estimated?
 When will I know the real cost?

-- House charges cover your food, electricity, water, internet access, and whatever else your house buys like newspaper subscriptions or party decorations.
+- House charges cover your food, TV, and whatever else your house buys like newspaper subscriptions or party decorations.

 - ICC charges pay for the mortgages and insurance on our properties, ICC full and part-time staff, and costs incurred by the co-op as a whole.